JeremyFenwick/jf.github.io/_posts/2025-03-02-Writing-Clean-Network-Parsing.markdown

 ```
 Here we are attempting to parse a string within our parser.
 Because we were given a *ref int* we can modify consumed directly to tell the caller how many bytes we used.
 Because we take in data as a span we can start parsing at index 0 without dealing with indices over a larger array.

 As we chain these commands together the count of the consumed bytes moves forward automatically.
-Here is section of code parsing some data written in the redis protocol, which looks like this "$4/r/nsing/r/n":
+Here is section of code parsing some data written in the redis protocol, which is formatted like this -> "$4/r/nsing/r/n":

 ```csharp
 for (var i = 0; i < wordCount; i++)